POM: Prescription only medicine

 1. WHAT FLAGYL IS AND WHAT IT IS USED FOR

-The name of this medicine is Flagyl 200mg or 400mg Tablets (called Flagyl in this leaflet).
+The name of this medicine is Flagyl 400mg Tablets (called Flagyl in this leaflet).
 Flagyl contains a medicine called metronidazole.
 This belongs to a group of medicines called antibiotics.

 It works by killing bacteria and parasites that cause infections in your body.